 …there’s absolutely nothing wrong with travelling for a short period or sticking to the countries that have good value.
 Going for “one year” or “railing Europe” sounds romantic and appealing (and it seems like the cool thing all the North American travellers do).
 But short trips (anywhere!) are already a huge opportunity and there are many other cool places in the world aside from Europe that have better bang for your dollar.
 Plus by, going to lower cost places, you can stay longer and splurge more…

 She’s absolutely right.
-Lily speaks of valuing the moment and the experience, not the number of countries one has been to because a good experience can be found anywhere, even just walking around your neighborhood.
-Potts emphasized that in his interviews.
+Lily speaks of valuing the moment and the experience, not counting the number of countries one has been to because a good experience can be found anywhere, even just walking around your neighborhood.
+Potts emphasized this in his interviews as well.
 At the same time, it’s also good to hear from people like Angge or Matt who are telling all of us to just go for it!
 Matt’s decision opened a good opportunity, and I’m sure Angge, after her journey, will also discover a good opportunity.